MCT-master/mct-master.github.io/_posts/2019-02-22-The-Magic-Piano.md

 - Add additional songs to the library.
 - Add functionality for the user (or parent/teacher of the user) to upload own JSON-file with a melody.
 (Thanks to Anna Xambó for the suggestion).
 Since there are more websites with MIDI-files, like <a href="https://bi MIDI.com/" target="_blank">Bitmidi</a>, we should let the user upload a MIDI-file.
 This will require adding a script that converts MIDI files to JSON.
 - Add different instrument sounds (currently just a sine wave oscillator).
-- Add function where the user get notified if they press the wrong note (as suggested by Anna Xambó).
+- Add function where the user gets notified if they press the wrong note (as suggested by Anna Xambó).
 - Add notification popups if user presses correct notes many times in a row, to giving support and motivation.
 - Optional scoring system, where the user gets a score overview when done playing (ex.
 30 of 42 notes correct).

 ## The Workflow

 We worked in a collaborative way where we share screens with each other and work on the same document and files.
 We set up the VS Live Share to view the same code in real time and to discuss the code.
-We used Github for sharing the code among us when we worked offline.
-We used zoom to communicate and share screen.
+We used GitHub for sharing the code among us when we worked offline.
+We used Zoom to communicate and share screen.

 Jørgen Nygård Varpe - Collaborative Coding, UI Design, Troubleshooting.<br/>
 Ashane Silva - Collaborative  Coding, UI Design, Troubleshooting.<br/>